-With respect to sustainability, we track and monitor our energy use, water use, a limited scope of greenhouse gas emissions, and waste generation.
-We use an Energy Star Portfolio Manager to track energy and water use and have calculated scope 1 and 2 greenhouse gas emissions for our North Billerica Campus, with plans to expand these activities to other Lantheus properties.
-We will continue to compare our usage data against annual baselines, national medians, and similar buildings.
+With respect to sustainability, in 2020, we developed a mechanism to track and monitor our energy use, water use and waste generation.
+We use an Energy Star Portfolio Manager to track energy and water use that we believe will help us calculate associated greenhouse gas emissions and compare the performance of buildings on our North Billerica campus against a yearly baseline, national medians, and other similar buildings.
+We have expanded our tracking and monitoring of energy use, water use and waste generation to include our Somerset, NJ facility.